slav-gael/dont-go-bad/README.md

 Cameron Wittrock - About page, this readme

-Gillian Hepworth - insert stuff here
+Gillian Hepworth - I figured out our search mechanism and a lot of the mechanisms and inner workings of the website, especially early on in the project.

 Kade Morrill - Components, hosting, styling